HakaiInstitute/nearshore-RI_barnaclePoints/README.md

 using this dataset for manuscripts or other forms of reporting.

 ```
 Froese,T.,Gehman, A. Hessing-Lewis, M., and Sadlier-Brown, G. (2023).
-Fucus
+Barnacle
 point intercept survey data from the BC Central Coast, 2016-2023.
 Hakai Institute
 dataset v3.1.0. [access date]
 ```